coilysiren/algo-zone/README.md

 #### ⚠️ gotchas

 You should have at least 10x the RAM of the size of the largest file in `data/`.
-If you have less than that, your computer will OOM probably. _(TODO: very this, for entertainment purposes)_
+If you have less than that, your computer will OOM probably. _(TODO: verify this, for entertainment purposes)_

 ## credits